Tony Lewis (musician): The Outfield

 Lewis was playing gigs around London when Spinks ran into him again.
 He heard Lewis singing and was inspired to get the band back together.
 They joined up again with Jackman, this time forming a band they called the Baseball Boys.
 They toured around the UK, honing the power-pop sound that had been their signature.
 After touring for a while and tightening up their sound, the band gained a reputation for playing "American-sounding" music.
 After recording demos at Scarf Studios, they caught a break when they signed with an American management company.
 The new manager suggested a name change to the Outfield, and helped them sign a record deal.
 The Outfield released their first album in 1985, Play Deep.

-Play Deep became a multi-platinum selling album and reached the Top 10 on the U.S. Billboard Hot 200 chart.
+Play Deep became a multi-platinum selling album and reached the top 10 on the U.S. Billboard 200 chart.
 The single "Your Love" made it to number 6 on the Billboard Hot 100 chart.

 The Outfield toured extensively, and the band released their second album Bangin in 1987, and a third album, Voices of Babylon, in 1989.
-Throughout the late 1980s the band continued to tour throughout the United States.
+Throughout the late 1980s, the band continued to tour throughout the United States.

-After Voices of Babylon was released drummer Jackman parted ways with the band, but Lewis continued to work with Spinks and various drummers to continue recording as the Outfield, releasing albums on a fairly regular basis:
+After Voices of Babylon was released, drummer Jackman parted ways with the band, but Lewis continued to work with Spinks and various drummers to continue recording as the Outfield, releasing albums on a fairly regular basis: